intel/mlir-extensions/docs/rfcs/GPUXDialect.md

 operation ::= gpux.create_context $device : (!gpux.DeviceType) -> !gpux.ContextType
 ```

-The gpux.create_context op takes a pointer (opaque) to an underlying device and will return a sycl/l0 context handle.
+The gpux.create_context op takes a pointer to an underlying device and will return a sycl/l0 context handle.

 #### gpux.create_stream (gpux::CreateStreamOp)